‘Twas the night before Christmas, when all thro’ the house,

 - EASY –> Easy ingredients.
 Easy to prep.
 Easy to make.
 Easy starting point for your New Years foodie resolutions.
 Just hit the Easy button already.

-- HEART HEALTHY –> While this time of year my/you/our food cravings gravitate toward recipes that are mind blowingly decadent and indulgent, don’t forget that the heart, body, and mind need some veggies.
-Gimme all the veggies!!! = What the 6 year old never did say.
-Oooh, but wha Wha WAAIIIT, she just did yesterday when she thought her mom was making some kinda “cool” food cuz spring rolls look so legit like that and then the 6 year old asked to make her own and said she would even eat it.
+- HEART HEALTHY –> While this time of year my/you/our food cravings gravitate toward recipes that are mind-blowingly decadent and indulgent, don’t forget that the heart, body, and mind need some veggies.
+Gimme all the veggies!!! = What the 6-year-old never did say.
+Oooh, but wha Wha WAAIIIT, she did yesterday when she thought her mom was making some kinda “cool” food cuz spring rolls look so legit like that and then the 6-year-old asked to make her own and said she would even eat it.
 And………….. guess……….
 WHAT?!?!?!?……… THE 6 YEAR OLD ATE IT ALL!
 I’m such an awesome mom.
 Sigh…

 - I probably don’t even need to point this last one out but just in case you forgot.
 PEANUT SAUCE.
 I knew you didn’t forget it.
 Peanut Sauce + Spring Rolls = vegetable dipping bliss.
 Still contemplating the peanut sauce chapstick.
 Whaddyathink?!?